UCAS-DV/text_adventure/README.md

 + You can see your health and other stats
 + There is a story line
 + You get to interact with NPC's
-+ To collect all the pieces of the Declaration of Independence
++ To collect all the pieces of the Constitution

 ## Used Technology